SEMICeu/documentation/README.md

 ### Publication of the artefacts

 After creating the artefacts, the editor has to make them accessible for the consumers.
-For this the artefacts have to be stored in a publication environment.
+For this the artefacts have to be stored on a publication environment.

 Today the publication environment adopted by SEMIC has evolved into using GitHub; one repository per data specification.
 Over the past years, the organisation and structure of these repositories underwent a gradual harmonisation process.